Točná Airport

 Točná Airport (49°59′N 14°25′E, ICAO airport code LKTC) is a private domestic airport in Točná, Prague 12 in the Czech Republic.

 The airport opened as a recreational glider airport on March 31, 1946.

 After 1989, the runway was shortened to 550 meters due to disputes with landowners.

-In 2008, the airport was purchased by Ivo Lukačovič.
-The service buildings were rebuilt, the property secured by a fence, a museum and public playground were added, and the runway was lengthened to 870 meters.
+In 2008, the airport was purchased by Ivo Lukačovič, founder of the Czech search engine and portal Seznam.cz The service buildings were rebuilt, the property secured by a fence, a museum and public playground were added, and the runway was lengthened to 870 meters.

-Aircraft

-On the Točná Airport, there is a museum, and some with planes there too.
-Museum is opened for people and the entry is completely free.
-Planes of the museum are on this list.
+Museum

+In addition to the aeroclub, a historical planes museum is located at Točná Airport.
+However, the museum is opened to public only on selected days during the year or after previous arrangement with the airport operator.
+All planes kept in the museum hangar are airworthy.

+Currently the museum shows following planes: